The Congruity Sales Engine

 You don't have a sales problem.
 You have an unproven motion.

 A customer escalates, a board doc is due, a live deal needs you on the call.
 Outbound gets bumped, because it's the one thing only you can decide to do and the one thing no one is waiting on today.
 So the pipeline that should be filling six months out goes quiet, and you feel it a quarter later when there is nothing in the funnel and you're the reason.
 The usual fix is to hire your way out of it.
-But a VP Sales runs $125K and up, averages about 19 months in seat, and gets hired to discover the very things you should know first: who actually buys, what message lands, and which channel reaches them.
+But a failed VP Sales hire runs roughly $300K fully loaded, plus about $100K in pipeline that never got built, and the average VP Sales lasts 19 months, hired to discover the very things you should know first: who actually buys, what message lands, and which channel reaches them.
 You're being asked to staff a motion nobody has confirmed exists yet.

 The motion only moves when you personally move it, and you're the most expensive, most constrained resource in the building.

-A VP Sales hired to find your ICP is a $125K-plus research project with a title, and the meter starts the day they sign, not the day the motion works.
+A VP Sales hired to find your ICP is a six-figure research project with a title, and the meter starts the day they sign, not the day the motion works.

-An SDR is a 3-to-6 month bet to recruit, ramp, and manage that lands maybe half the time, and a junior rep can't write in your voice or carry founder judgment.
+An SDR is a 3-to-6 month bet to recruit, ramp, and manage, $120K to $180K all-in before you know it works, and a junior rep who can't write in your voice.

 Stage 1 · the GTM Validation Sprint